Tulamechatronics/Physics-Undergraduate-Graduate/README.md

   * [📚 Competitive Physics Vol-2 by Wang and Ricardo](https://www.amazon.com/Competitive-Physics-Thermodynamics-Electromagnetism-Relativity/dp/9813238534/ref=sr_1_2?crid=11X51XTGDVAL1&keywords=Competitive+Physics+Wang+and+Ricardo&qid=1656737307&sprefix=competitive+physics+wang+and+ricardo%2Caps%2C332&sr=8-2)

 #### A Broad overview of physics
+     Science is an adventure of the whole human race to learn to live in and perhaps to love the universe in which they are.
+To be a part of it is to understand, to understand oneself, to begin to feel that there is a capacity within man far beyond what he felt he had, of an infinite extension of human possibilities.
+     I propose that science be taught at whatever level, from the lowest to the highest, in the humanistic way.
+It should be taught with a certain historical understanding, with a certain philosophical understanding, with a social understanding and a human understanding in the sense of the biography, the nature of the people who made this construction, the triumphs, the trials, the tribulations.
+                                                          -I.I.
+Rabi, Nobel Laureate in Physics
   * [🎬 Caltech - The Mechanical Universe](https://www.youtube.com/playlist?list=PL8_xPU5epJddRABXqJ5h5G0dk-XGtA5cZ)
   * [🎬 Sean Caroll - The Biggest Ideas in the Universe ](https://www.youtube.com/playlist?list=PLrxfgDEc2NxZJcWcrxH3jyjUUrJlnoyzX)
   * [🎧 Feynman Lecture on Physics](https://www.feynmanlectures.caltech.edu/) | [Bill Gates on FLP ](https://www.youtube.com/watch?v=ofQMbC2e_as&t=954s)